benitoss/ColorLight_FPGA_boards/README.md

 ![alt text](https://github.com/benitoss/ColorLight_FPGA_boards/blob/main/images/zadig.png)

+You have more information how to use ZADIG in this link -->  https://github.com/foss-for-synopsys-dwc-arc-processors/arc_gnu_eclipse/wiki/How-to-Use-OpenOCD-on-Windows

 But in my case, because I use the board for Lattice ECP5 and for Xilinx boards in ISE/Vivado, I don't use Zadig to install the LibUsbK driver because the FT2232H programmer will not work with Xilinx IDE.
 So, to recover easily the original driver that works in Xilinx, I use an alternative method.
 First, I install the Xilinx driver of the FT2232H board after modifying the EPROM and later I use the alternative method to modify the driver.

 **How to install and change the LibUSbK driver (Alternative Method to Zadig.
 It allows recover the driver easily)**